symfony/symfony-docs/form/form_customization.rst

 Sometimes you may want to disable the use of the globally defined form themes in order to have more control over the rendering of a form.
-You might want this, for example, when creating an admin interface for a bundle which can be installed on a wide range of Symfony apps (and so you can't control what themes are defined globally).
+You might want this, for example, when creating an admin interface for a bundle which can be installed on a wide range of Symfony applications (and so you can't control what themes are defined globally).

 You can do this by including the ``only`` keyword after the list of form themes: